 7. Fusiform Rust

-This fungal disease requires two hosts to complete its reproductive stages: pine and oak.
-Early rapid tree growth, warm moist conditions, and the alternate host’s presence increase the possibility of infection.
+Fusiform rust is a fungal disease (Cronartium quercuum) that requires two hosts to complete its reproductive stages.
+This is why this pine fungus also manifests as a disease in oak trees.
+Early rapid tree growth, warm and moist conditions, and the alternate host’s presence increase the possibility of infection.
 Fusiform rust is a severe disease affecting seedlings in nurseries and fields in the southern United States.

-Pine trees affected: Slash and loblolly pine are common hosts to this disease.
+Pine trees affected: Slash and loblolly pine are common hosts of this disease.
 Longleaf is moderately resistant.

 Seasons: The aecia appear on galls in early spring.